Azure/azure-quickstart-templates/quickstarts/microsoft.healthcareapis/workspaces/iotconnectors-with-iothub/README.md

 * To learn about the MedTech service, see [What is MedTech service?](https://learn.microsoft.com/azure/healthcare-apis/iot/overview)

-* To learn about the MedTech service device message data transformation, see [Understand the MedTech service device message data transformation](https://learn.microsoft.com/azure/healthcare-apis/iot/understand-service).
+* To learn about the MedTech service device data processing stages, see [Overview of the MedTech service device data processing stages](https://learn.microsoft.com/azure/healthcare-apis/iot/overview-of-device-data-processing-stages).

 * To learn how to use the MedTech service Mapping debugger, see [How to use the MedTech service Mapping debugger](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-mapping-debugger).

-* To learn how to configure the MedTech service device mapping, see [How to configure the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-device-mappings).
+* For an overview of the MedTech service device mapping, see [Overview of the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/overview-of-device-mapping).

-* To learn about IotJsonPathContentTemplate mappings, see [How to use IotJsonPathContentTemplate mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-iot-jsonpath-content-mappings).
+* To learn about IotJsonPathContent mappings, see [How to use IotJsonPathContent mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-iotjsonpathcontent-mappings).

-* To learn about FHIR destination mappings, see [How to configure FHIR destination mappings](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-configure-fhir-mappings).
+* For an overview of the MedTech service FHIR destination mapping, see [Overview of the MedTech service FHIR destination mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/overview-of-fhir-destination-mapping).

 * To learn about the Azure IoT Hub, see [IoT concepts and Azure IoT Hub](https://learn.microsoft.com/azure/iot-hub/iot-concepts-and-iot-hub).